GoogleChrome/ip-protection/Masked-Domain-List.md

 ansira.com                                       | Ansira                                                         | Not Impacted By Script Blocking
 ynxs.io                                          | AnswerMedia                                                    | Not Impacted By Script Blocking
 dsply.com                                        | Answers.com                                                    | Not Impacted By Script Blocking
-script.anura.io                                  | Anura                                                          | Not Impacted By Script Blocking
+script.anura.io                                  | Anura                                                          | Entire Domain Blocked
 anyclip.com                                      | AnyClip                                                        | Not Impacted By Script Blocking
 anymind360.com                                   | Anymind Group                                                  | Not Impacted By Script Blocking appcast.io                                       | AppCast                                                        | Not Impacted By Script Blocking